le0pard/le0pard.github.io/_posts/rails/2013-11-23-rails-and-webp.md

 }
 {% endhighlight %}

 Then, we check if the Accept header is an advertising WebP.
 Then we check if there is a corresponding file with a .webp extension on disk.
-If both conditions match, we serve the WebP asset and add Vary: Accept header.
+If both conditions match, we serve the WebP asset and add "Vary: Accept" header.

 # Results